-Veganism as a dietary and lifestyle choice has seen an immense growth in popularity over the past decade, both in Canada and around the world.
-The health, social, and environmental benefits make this lifestyle attractive to a population that’s becoming more conscious of the impacts their everyday choices make in the world.
+Veganism as a dietary and lifestyle choice has seen an immense growth in popularity over the past decade, both in Canada and all over the world.
+The health, social and environmental benefits make this lifestyle attractive to a population that’s becoming more conscious of the impacts their everyday choices make in the world.

 What is Veganism?

 Being a vegan means something slightly different to each person you ask, but there are common threads that are universal.
 The main idea of veganism is to make sure the things you consume are “animal-free”.
 Whether that be exclusively in diet or in every aspect of life, the decision to eliminate animal products and by-products isn’t one to be taken lightly - it can be tough!

 People choose to go vegan for a variety of reasons.
 Personal ethics, health, and environment seem to be the most popular.
 The items vegans widely avoid include meat, fish, poultry, eggs, dairy products and sometimes honey and other insect products.
 All over the world, statistics show a rise in the number of people opting to reduce their intake of meat.
 In fact, New York restaurant consultant group Baum + Whiteman recently published a report that predicted “plant-based nutrition” to be the biggest dietary trend in 2018.